microsoft/nni/docs/KubeflowMode.md

 * ps (optional).
 This config section is used to configure tensorflow parameter server role.
 * master(optional).
 This config section is used to configure pytorch parameter server role.

-Once complete to fill nni experiment config file and save (for example, save as exp_kubeflow.yml), then run the following command
+Once complete to fill NNI experiment config file and save (for example, save as exp_kubeflow.yml), then run the following command
 ```
 nnictl create --config exp_kubeflow.yml
 ```